-Upon her permanent relocation to Northeastern Oregon in 2013, Laura represented a software technology firm on a variety of business and civil law issues, and continued her private practice.
+Upon her permanent relocation to Northeastern Oregon in 2013, Laura represented a software technology firm on a variety of business and civil law issues and continued her private practice.
 Laura became the Municipal Judge for the City of Elgin in 2017, a position which she currently holds.

 Laura is married to Brock Eckstein, and together they have seven children.
 She is originally from Utah, and lived and practiced law in Arizona before relocating permanently to Northeastern Oregon.

-In addition to being a judge and attorney, Laura is a CrossFit coach, a cooking instructor/caterer, certified substitute teacher, and legal writer.
+In addition to being a judge and attorney, Laura is a CrossFit coach, a cooking instructor/caterer, a certified substitute teacher, and a legal writer.
 She is active in her church, serving as, among other things, a youth leader, teacher, self-reliance coordinator, and music conductor.